-Cinder here!
+Cinder the blog dog here!
 If you’re like me, you are tired of winter and the boring road walks that pass for recreation this time of year.
 Never fear, friends!
 The bipeds keep talking about “spring”, and what they are referring to is that lovely time every year when peeing outside is a pleasure and there is lots of fresh grass to roll in!
 My favorite part of spring is the beginning of the hiking season.

 If you have not been hiking with bipeds, I must highly recommend the activity!
 Now is the time to start training for longer distances and challenges like rock climbing, so drag your human a few extra feet on every walk so that you can be ready when the weather makes it possible to explore the surrounding Blue Ridge Mountains.
-Here are a few other suggestions you should be making to get your humans ready to hike:
+Here are a few other suggestions you should make to get your humans ready to hike:

 Brush Up on Leash Laws

 Tell your humans to check out what kind of laws you have to follow, and be nice when they ask you to walk on a leash, even if you usually run free around the yard.
 I know, leashes stop us from chasing squirrels and digging into especially yummy things while we’re hiking, but it also keeps us from getting into trouble with bipeds we don’t know, and mummy says it prevents me from being eaten by a bear.
 Learning how to enjoy being on a leash has really enhanced my overall enjoyment of hiking, so if you’re unfamiliar with the practice, take a little time now to brush up on your skills.

 Oh, the woods are full of exotic poops!
 Mummy says I’m not allowed to try them or roll in them (she is rather uneducated about gourmet offerings such as cat poop), but she also picks mine up and makes sure they are packed out of the woods.
 She claims that wildlife (like the deer and pheasants I love to bark at) will be better off if they can’t eat my poop either.
 Mummy is so thoughtful.